dprada/Aqua/doc/source/source_intro/getting_started.rst

    make

-If the installation run without troubles, Aqua is ready to be used.
+If the installation runs without troubles, Aqua is ready to be used.

 .. warning:: Do not forget to add Aqua to your python path: export PYTHONPATH=$PYTHONPATH:/path/to/Aqua